xlp0/PublishedVaults/StudyNotes/Literature/PKM/Tools/DataSecurity/Zencode.md

 Zencode plays a crucial role in Zenroom as it allows you to define the rules for the behavior of objects within the Zenroom virtual machine.
 These objects can represent participants in a cryptographic protocol or even define the behavior of a digital contract.
 When executed, Zenroom evaluates the Zencode script and enforces the specified rules, ensuring the security and privacy of the interactions.

+Zencode's simple triplet-based syntactic structure is isomorphic to [[Hoare triple]], and it can be used to capture the axiomatic design assumption, as formulated in [[Axiomatic Design]].

 It's important to note that developments might have occurred since my last update, so I recommend checking the official Zenroom documentation or repository for the latest information on Zenroom and Zencode.